What is hCG? Beta hCG, tests and levels

 Illustration of a woman comparing an ovulation app on her phone with an LH test; headline reads “Do ovulation apps work?”.

-Ovulation “prediction” sounds straightforward—until you look at real cycles.
-Many popular apps lean on calendar math, but ovulation varies by person and by month.
-Below is what independent studies and guidelines say, where tracking goes wrong, and practical (evidence-based) ways to time intercourse without overcomplicating your life.
-What the research actually says Key takeaways from … Read more
+Ovulation “prediction” sounds straightforward, until you look at real cycles.
+Many popular apps lean on calendar maths, but ovulation varies by person and by month.
+If you already use an ovulation app or you are thinking about one, this guide brings together what studies and guidelines say, where app based predictions can go wrong, and … Read more